wavesplatform/docs.wavesplatform/docs/en/ride/v5/functions/built-in-functions/list-functions.md

 ## max

-Returns the largest element in the list.
+Returns the largest element in the list of integers.
 If the list is empty, returns error.

 ``` ride
 max(List[Int]): Int